tiagomanunes/tiagomanunes.github.io/_writeups/cypher.md

         pty.spawn("/bin/bash")
 ```

 Modules are apparently loaded from some default location, which maybe we could write to.
-But the module explains how to [load modules from custom locations](https://www.blacklanternsecurity.com/bbot/Stable/dev/module_howto/#load-modules-from-custom-locations) via [presets](https://www.blacklanternsecurity.com/bbot/Stable/scanning/presets/#how-to-use-presets-p), so picking from different parts of the manual I cobbled together another bare-bones preset yaml file:
+But the manual explains how to [load modules from custom locations](https://www.blacklanternsecurity.com/bbot/Stable/dev/module_howto/#load-modules-from-custom-locations) via [presets](https://www.blacklanternsecurity.com/bbot/Stable/scanning/presets/#how-to-use-presets-p), so picking from different parts of the manual I cobbled together another bare-bones preset yaml file:
 ```
 graphasm@cypher:~$ cat modules.yml
 description: pwn